wedaa/LongTail-Log-Analysis/README.md

 67) Make a  5 minute "This is LongTail" slideshow explaining the different features and reports in LongTail.

-68) Make the graphs on the front page "clickable" to go to a page giving more details.

 69) Figure out how to "re-do" the last months dashboard graphics so that the graphs all have the same average, minimum, and maximum.